Robbevanherpe1/Titan-Kernel/README.md

 This kernnel is made for the i386 processor and is not compatible with the amd64 processor.
 Its tested using the acer aspire 5951g and the acer aspire one 7571g.

-to run the kernel use the iso in the iso folder and use a tool like rufus to burn usb stick.
+to run the kernel use the command make run alternativly use the iso in the iso folder and use a tool like rufus to burn usb stick.

 U find it in the iso folder /iso/Titan.iso